Yarn fibres and their properties

 • Baby items

 Good to know: Bamboo creates flowing fabrics in both knitting and crochet.
-It is often blended with wool or cotton to add structure and improve elasticity.
+It's often blended with wool or cotton to add structure and improve elasticity.

 Which fibre should beginners choose?